 What is Sequential testing?

 Sequential testing is a method of using a screening assessment (sequence 1), which all candidates attempt.
-The results are processed and candidates who do not achieve the pass mark (this is the sum of all the individual station cut scores) plus 2 Standard Errors of measurement (SEm).

-Candidates who have not achieved a clear pass are required to sit a second assessment containing different stations (sequence 2).
+Candidates who have not achieved a clear pass at sequence 1 are required to sit a second assessment containing different stations (sequence 2).
 These results are combined with sequence 1 and this gives a larger number of stations to assess the candidates on.
 The candidates are required to achieve the pass mark (sum of all the individual station cut scores) plus 1 SEm to pass the summative OSCE.

 The 2015/16 academic year was the first time sequential testing had been introduced in Liverpool.
 The OSCE reliability for both sequences was 0.78 with only a small number of students failing both sequences which was less than previous years sitting the traditional resit assessment.